freeorion/freeorion/BUILD.md

 Building FreeOrion
 ==================

+These notes are applicable for building the master development Git branch of FreeOrion.
+For building numbered FreeOrion releases, consult the corresponding release branch, eg. [FreeOrion v0.4.10 BUILD.md]

 Hardware and OS Requirements
 ----------------------------

-FreeOrion will compile on Windows 7 (or later), Mac OS X 10.10 (or later) and Linux operating systems.
+FreeOrion shoudl compile on Windows 7 (or later), Mac OS X 10.10 (or later) and Linux operating systems.
 Other operating systems have reported to work, but support is not actively maintained by the FreeOrion developers.
 FreeOrion is developed for x86 compatible processor architectures, other architectures haven't been tested.

-The FreeOrion source code makes heavy use of templates and requires much memory to compile ; 6 GiB RAM or more is recommended.
-To build FreeOrion, expect up to 45 minutes on a Intel Core i5 system.
+The FreeOrion source code makes heavy use of templates and requires much memory to compile ; 8 GiB RAM or more is recommended.
+Expect up to 45 minutes on a Intel Core i5 system, or about 5 min on a 12-core AMD Ryzen 9 3.8 GHz system.

 Required Software Dependencies